 David Kozisek, voice, joined the MacPhail faculty in the fall of 2013 after moving from Washington, D.C.
 A versatile and passionate educator, Dr. Kozisek understands the modern singer’s need to have healthy classical training that can be applied to a variety of musical styles and situations.
 He believes that anyone can sing and inspires confidence and artistry in his students of all ages at MacPhail by being positive and promoting a balanced technical approach tailored to the learning style of each student.

 Dr. Kozisek, is a graduate of the Interlochen Arts Academy and DePauw University.
-He completed his Master’s Degree in Vocal Performance on fellowship at the University of Michigan and his Doctorate in Voice with an emphasis in conducting at the University of Minnesota.
-He is the Director of Music at Glendale United Methodist Church and is on faculty at Gustavus Adolphus College and the Blue Lake Fine Arts Camp.
+He completed his master’s degree in Vocal Performance on fellowship at the University of Michigan and his Doctorate in Voice with a cognate in conducting at the University of Minnesota.
+He is the Director of Music & Worship at Hamline United Methodist Church, Artistic Director of the new Crosstown Giving Voice Chorus, and is on faculty at Gustavus Adolphus College and the Blue Lake Fine Arts Camp.

 “David is both a phenomenal vocalist AND a phenomenal teacher.”

 “David challenges me with actionable goals.
 His style is very personable and he always delivers his feedback with candor, intelligence and goodwill.”

 “Challenges me as a musician, but it’s never anything I can’t handle.”

 “Cares about you as a person first, and then as a voice student.”